-If you are breastfeeding and are taking medication for a mental health problem, your baby should be checked for any side effects.
+If you are breastfeeding and taking medication for a mental health problem, your baby should be checked regularly for any side effects.